 Other Ways to Upload Google Docs to WordPress

 What are the alternatives to using Wordable to upload your Google Doc to WordPress?

 Well, there’s the old school way.
 It looks like this:

 - Do all editing there and format using proper headlines and font styling.

 - Create “new post” in the WordPress editor.

 - Copy and Paste your draft there

-- Go into “edit” mode and fix every strange quirk that occured in Copy + Pasting
+- Go into “edit” mode and fix every strange quirk that occurred in Copy + Pasting

-- Do a final sweep, QA, and publish.
+- Do a final sweep, QA, and publish the WordPress post.